MA in Political Science and International Relations

 Course Highlights

-• Well-grounded in the dynamic of national and international politics.
+• Strong grounding in national and international political dynamics

 Career Enhancement Programs